Daniela0610/WordChecker/README.md

+#WordChecker
+The WordChecker project implements a system that checks the correspondence between the letters of two words of the same length.
+Using a binary search tree (BST) for efficient word management and linked lists for storing constraints, the program filters words based on specific conditions, such as required or prohibited letter positions and letter occurrences.

+The algorithm optimizes word insertion, searching, and filtering, ensuring efficient memory usage and fast operations.
+It is designed to handle large sets of admissible words and multiple game rounds with varying constraints.

 Input Format: The system reads from standard input, processing a sequence of instructions and words.
 It works with words consisting of lowercase and uppercase alphabetic characters (a-z, A-Z), numeric digits (0-9), and symbols like "-" (hyphen) and "_" (underscore).